Fuel taxes in the United States: Federal taxes

 The first federal gasoline tax in the United States was created on June 6, 1932, with the enactment of the Revenue Act of 1932, which taxed 1¢/gal (0.3¢/L).
-Since 1993, the US federal gasoline tax has been unchanged (and not adjusted for inflation of nearly 68-77% through 2016, depending on source) at 18.4¢/gal (4.86¢/L).
-Unlike most other goods in the US, the price advertised (e.g., on pumps and on stations’ signs) includes all taxes, as opposed to inclusion at the point of purchase (i.e., as opposed to prices of goods in, e.g., many stores advertised on shelves without tax which is instead calculated at checkout by many vendors).
+Since 1993, the US federal gasoline tax has been unchanged (and not adjusted for inflation of nearly 113 percent through 2023) at 18.4¢/gal (4.86¢/L).
+Unlike most other goods in the US, the price advertised (e.g., on pumps and stations' signs) includes all taxes, as opposed to inclusion at the point of purchase (i.e., as opposed to prices of goods in, e.g., many stores advertised on shelves without tax which is instead calculated at checkout by many vendors).

 Then-Secretary of Transportation Mary Peters stated on August 15, 2007, that about 60% of federal gas taxes are used for highway and bridge construction.
 The remaining 40% goes to earmarked programs, including a minority for mass transit projects.
 However, revenues from other taxes are also used in federal transportation programs.

 Federal tax revenues

-Federal fuel taxes raised $36.4 billion in Fiscal Year 2016, with $26.1 billion raised from gasoline taxes and $10.3 billion raised from taxes on diesel and special motor fuels.
+Federal fuel taxes raised $36.4 billion in Fiscal Year 2016, with $26.1 billion raised from gasoline taxes and $10.3 billion raised from diesel and special motor fuel taxes.
 The tax was last raised in 1993 and is not indexed to inflation.
-Total inflation from 1993 until 2017 was 68 percent or up to 77 percent, depending on source.
+Total inflation from 1993 until 2017 was 68 percent or up to 77 percent, depending on the source.

 Public policy

-Some policy advisors believe that an increased tax is needed to fund and sustain the country's transportation infrastructure, including for mass transit.
+Some policy advisors believe an increased tax is needed to fund and sustain the country's transportation infrastructure, including mass transit.
 As infrastructure construction costs have grown and vehicles have become more fuel efficient, the purchasing power of fixed-rate gas taxes has declined (i.e., the unchanged tax rate from 1993 provides less real money than it originally did, when adjusted for inflation).
 To offset this loss of purchasing power, The National Surface Transportation Infrastructure Financing Commission issued a detailed report in February 2009 recommending a 10 cent increase in the gasoline tax, a 15 cent increase in the diesel tax, and a reform tying both of these tax rates to inflation.

-Critics of gas tax increases argue that much of the gas tax revenue is diverted to other government programs and debt servicing unrelated to transportation infrastructure.
+Critics of gas tax increases argue that much of the revenue is diverted to other government programs and debt servicing unrelated to transportation infrastructure.
 However, other researchers have noted that these diversions can occur in both directions and that gas taxes and "user fees" paid by drivers are not high enough to cover the full cost of road-related spending.

-Some believe that an increased cost of fuel would also encourage less consumption and reduce America's dependence on foreign oil.
+Some believe an increased fuel cost would encourage less consumption and reduce America's dependence on foreign oil.
 Americans sent nearly $430 billion to other countries in 2008 for the cost of imported oil.
-However and especially since 2008, increased domestic output (e.g., fracking of shale and other energy resource discoveries) and rapidly increasing production efficiencies have significantly reduced such spending, and this falling trend is expected to continue.
+However, significantly since 2008, increased domestic output (e.g., fracking of shale and other energy resource discoveries) and rapidly growing production efficiencies have reduced considerably such spending, and this falling trend is expected to continue.